Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Introduction

 \item We observe a paradox that adopting different teacher models, knowledge distillation may both promote and interfere with the prediction of the student model.

 \item To understand the causal effects of the knowledge distillation learning paradigm, we establish the SCM.
-Current causal analysis approaches cannot fit our SCM well.
-We propose the general backdoor path and further provide corresponding theoretical guarantees.
+We propose to expand the backdoor criterion's application boundary on the conditional intervention cases without using extra symbols.

 \item Guided by the planned SCM, we propose a new method, called Disentangle and Remerge (D\&R), by implementing knowledge distillation with backdoor adjustment.
 Empirical evaluations demonstrate the superiority of D\&R over state-of-the-art methods.